Consider More Training & Education

 - ... search for schools, colleges, and public libraries.
 Enter a location, select the kind of institution you seek, and go.
 This tool does not allow you to search for a program by program type, only for institutions within a specific area.
 To find specific programs, use IPEDS COOL, listed under the College & University Guides.

 - ...a free college search guide designed to help people find a school that “fits” them if they are unsure where to go.
 You can search by type of school, location, major, religious affiliation, and much more (extra search options can be found at the bottom of the page).
-They also have a nice career section with information from the BLS.

 - ...brief sketches of a smaller list of colleges and universities than you might find in other online sources, but this list is free.
 Includes standard information on each school, but also lists programs and schools by theme (Catholic, black colleges, women's, 2-year, orchestra and band programs).
 You can also review lists of honors programs, Canadian colleges and universities, and more.
 What it gives you is very nice and well presented.
 I just wish more institutions were included.